 Daniel’s work on a production does not stop at the script; she is the producer, casts the characters, h les publicity is present at every rehearsal in-state show. “ It’s a hard job, every day there is a fire to put out, but I get myself on the radio, in the paper I am fortunate that my daughter is in school full time I have the energy to do it all.”

 Finding the right director has been a challenge, “I have been told [by directors] that my plays don’t have enough character development, not enough character conflict, not enough meat to sink their teeth into, not much of a stretch for the actors… I think people like the fluff, they like a happy ending like to laugh.
 My plays are not deep, thought provoking, tony award winning plays.
 I’m more of a box office writer.
 You will enjoy my play!”

 “I do everything wrong because I’m not trained,” laughs Daniel.
 She bases her writing schedule off the theatre season; theatres pick the production schedule almost a year in advance, so as soon as her current production is finished, the writing begins again.
 “Right now theatres are picking their next season, so I need to get my next play finished by September.

 “I usually have the play almost complete in my head before I write it.
-My fourth play, Helen on Wheels, is in my head and is done,” Daniel said.
-“I’m a lazy writer and work better under deadline, so I give myself a deadline.
-Some days I make five pages, others 20-40 and it comes pouring out of me.
-I wrote Couple Dating in two weeks, and took two months to polish it.”
+My fourth play, Helen on Wheels, is in my head is done,” Daniel said.
+“I’m a lazy writer work better under deadline, so I give myself a deadline.
+Some days I make five pages, others 20-40 it comes pouring out of me.
+I wrote Couple Dating in two weeks, took two months to polish it.”